wwu-cx/kubernetes-event-forwarder-gelf/docs/XING_CLAv2.md

-# XING Contributor License Agreement
+# wwu-cx Contributor License Agreement

 In order to clarify the intellectual property license granted with Contributions from any person or entity, the Company must have a Contributor License Agreement